-The Target of Evaluation is IBM RACF for z/OS, Version 1 Release 12.
+The Target of Evaluation is IBM RACF for z/OS, Version 1 Release 13.
 The TOE is software only and is accompanied by guidance documentation.
-The items listed in table 2 represent the TOE.
+The items listed in table TOE deliverables of this report represent the TOE.

 This following configuration of the TOE is covered by this certification: